 - Manage Stress.
 Uncontrolled stress can make your skin more sensitive and trigger acne breakouts.
 To encourage healthy skin, and a healthy state of mind, take steps each day to manage your stress level.
 Set reasonable limits, prioritize your to-do list and make time to do things you enjoy.

-Sources: American Academy of Dermatology, Medline Plus, American Cancer Society, Mayo Clinic, Skin Cancer Foundation, and Washington and Shady Grove Adventist Hospitals.
+Sources: American Academy of Dermatology, Medline Plus, American Cancer Society, Mayo Clinic, Skin Cancer Foundation, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.